You are here

 TSS definition

 Exposure to traumatic events in childhood is extraordinarily common.
 Although not all exposure to trauma leads to difficulty in functioning, research tells us that exposure to trauma and toxic stress changes people.
-Just as a physical assault on the body can cause bodily impairment, psychological trauma can result in a mental injury that impacts such things as a child’s ability to regulate emotions, attend to classroom activities, and/or achieve normal developmental milestones.
+Just as a physical assault on the body can cause bodily impairment, psychological trauma can result in a mental injury that impacts such things as a child’s ability to regulate emotions, attend to classroom activities, and/or achieve typical developmental milestones.

 Schools have a great ability to prevent and mitigate the impacts of traumatic exposure on our youth.
 By becoming a trauma sensitive school, schools can become a protective factor for these students and increase the social and emotional and academic skills of the entire school body.